BeiDouMS/BeiDou-Server/README.md

 The main objective of this effort is to try as best as possible to recreate what once was the original MapleStory v83, while adding up some flavors that spices up the gameplay.
 In other words, aim to get the best of the MapleStory of that era.

+---

+#### Mission

+With non-profitting means intended, provide nostalgic pre-BB maplers world-wide a quality local server for freestyle entertainment.

+#### Vision

+By taking the v83 MapleStory as the angular stone, incrementally look forward to improve the gaming experience whilst still retaining the "clean v83" conservative ideal.
+Also, through reviewing distinguished aspects of the server's behavior that could be classified as a potential server threat, in the long run look for ways to improve or even stabilize some of it's uncertain aspects.

+#### Values

+* Autonomy, seek self-improvement for tackling issues head-on;
+* Adventurous, take no fear of failures on the path of progress;
+* Light-hearted support, general people out there didn't experience what you've already had;
+* Humility, no matter how good you are, there's no good in boasting yourself over experiences only a few have had.

+---

 #### Preparing the ambient

 For Hamachi: